pnnl/ruleset-checking-tool/docs/_ruleset_functions.md

 ## get_zone_conditioning_category
 Description: Determine the Zone Conditioning Category for each zone.
-This function would cycle through each zone in an RMR and categorize it as ‘conditioned’, 'semi-heated’ or ‘unconditioned’.
+This function would cycle through each zone in an RMR and categorize it as ‘conditioned’, 'semi-heated’, 'unenclosed' or ‘unconditioned’.
 If ‘conditioned’ it will also categorize the space as ‘residential’ or ‘non-residential’.

 Inputs:
   - **RMR**: The RMR that needs to determine zone conditioning category.

 Returns:
-- **zone_conditioning_category**: The Zone Conditioning Category [conditioned residential, conditioned non-residential, semi-heated, unconditioned].
+- **zone_conditioning_category**: The Zone Conditioning Category [conditioned residential, conditioned non-residential, semi-heated, unenclosed, unconditioned].

 Logic: